-- Autovectorisation is fragile: re-order your code and it can disappear - Can write using vector intrinsics: functions that act on arrays of data and operate accordingly - Resulting code will not compile on different CPU type (e.g. ARM, older Intel/AMD): - Approaches for developing for heterogeneous environments becoming increasingly important - More complicated to write - Easiest solution: use a library written by an expert - E.g. for cos(), exp(), atan2() - CERN VDT - Intel and AMD mathematical function libraries - For matrix/linear algebra - Eigen
+- Autovectorisation is fragile: re-order your code and it can disappear - Can write using vector intrinsics: functions that act on arrays of data and operate accordingly - Resulting code will crash on different CPU type (e.g. older Intel/AMD) - More complicated to write - Easiest solution: use a library written by an expert - E.g. for cos(), exp(), atan2() - CERN VDT - Intel and AMD mathematical function libraries - For matrix/linear algebra - Ligen